techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (1873)
 Which two of the following interfaces are at the top of the hierarchies in the Java Collections Framework?
 (Choose two.)

-a.
-Set
+A. Set

-b.
-Map
+B. Map

-c.
-Queue
+C. Queue

-d.
-SortedMap
+D. SortedMap
 e.
 Collection
 f.
 List
-Answer: BE
+ANSWER: BE
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: